rawitat/gtypist_lessons/programming_quotes.typ

 *:OOP
 B:OO Designs and implementation in Languages

+*:OOP_1
 I:Paul Graham, "Hackers & Painters: Big Ideas from the Computer Age" S:Object-Oriented programming offers a sustainable way to write spaghetti code.
  :It lets you accrete programs as a series of patches.

+*:OOP_2
 I:Alan Kay
-S:I invented the term 'Object-Oriented', and I can tell you I did not :have C++ in mind.
+S:I invented the term 'Object-Oriented', and I can tell you I did not have C++ :in mind.

+*:OOP_3
 I:Roberto Waltman
 S:In the one and only true way.
 The object-oriented version of 'Spaghetti code', :is, of course, 'Lasagna code'.
 (Too many layers).

+*:OOP_4
 I:Joe Armstrong, inventor of Erlang
-S:The problem with object-oriented languages is that they've got all this implicit :environment that they carry around with them.
-You wanted a banana but what you've :got is a gorilla holding the banana and the entire jungle.
+S:The problem with object-oriented languages is that they've got all this :implicit environment that they carry around with them.
+You wanted a banana :but what you've got is a gorilla holding the banana and the entire jungle.

+*:OOP_5
 I:Anonymous
 S:The great thing about Object-Oriented code is that it can make small, :simple problems look like a large, complex ones.

+*:OOP_6
 I:Lasse Petersen
 S:"Eiffel: The Programming Language" is certainly by far the most expensive piece :of fiction on my bookshelf.
 Excellent, entertaining fiction, but it remains :fiction nevertheless.

+*:OOP_7
 I:Ed Yourdon
 S:A system composed of 100,000 lines of C++ is not be sneezed at, but we don't :have that much trouble developing 100,000 lines of COBOL today.
 The real test :of OOP will come when systems of 1 to 10 million lines of code are developed.

+*:OOP_8
 I:phluid
 S:I won't program in Java anymore.
 I'm not Marxist and don't believe in classes.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU